PatrickB1994/institution-service/README.md

 ## Technologies

-This project is developed using Java in conjunction with the Spring Boot framework.
+This project is developed using Java with Spring Boot framework.
 Key components and technologies employed include:

 * Database: Utilizes an H2 embedded database within the runtime environment.
 * Security: Implements Spring Security Core for robust JWT-based authentication and authorization.
 Additionally, a rate limiter is integrated into the